Vyral/base-template/_drafts/why-working-with-a-team-matters.md

 {% include youtube.html %}

-Working with a specialized team of agents is much more efficient than working with a solo agent.
-Here’s why.
+<center>Working with a specialized team of agents is much more efficient than working with a solo agent.
+Here’s why.</center>

 Why do teams even matter in the real estate industry?
 Today we’ll discuss why exactly teams matter in our business.